Don Valentine: Founding of Sequoia Capital

-In 1972, Valentine founded venture capital firm Sequoia Capital.
-Initially, the company focused on early venture investments with small, risky tech companies.
 Sequoia's first investment was in Atari in 1975 before the company was sold for $28 million to Warner Communications.
-Sequoia was one of the original investors of Apple Computer and Atari after Valentine met Steve Jobs when he was a line engineer for Atari, and in 1978, Sequoia invested $150,000 in Apple Inc. Sequoia Capital has also made early investments in companies including LSI Logic, Oracle Corporation, Cisco, Electronic Arts, Google, YouTube and many others.
+Sequoia was one of the original investors of Apple Computer and Atari after Valentine met Steve Jobs when he was a line engineer for Atari.
+In 1978, Sequoia invested $150,000 in Apple Inc. Sequoia Capital has also made early investments in companies including LSI Logic, Oracle Corporation, Cisco, Electronic Arts, Google, YouTube and many others.
+The early investments Valentine made became representative of the first wave of Silicon Valley success stories.
+When markets became volatile, as during the mid-1980s downturn, he insisted on disciplined spending and rigorous evaluation, helping Sequoia avoid the speculative excesses that damaged other firms.